 No 2: 2.5" x 2.5" x .5", No 5: 2.75" x 2.75" x 1.5"

 You say: Greek paperclips?
-Why Greek paperclips? especially when Kiosk already offers the brass kind from Sweden.
+Why Greek paperclips?
+Especially when KIOSK already offers the brass kind from Sweden.
 Socratically, I answer your question with another question: Does the north differ from the south in every land?
 Take a look: the shape of the Swedish clip, which we had thought was unique, is also found in Greece.
 However, the Greek variant is not shiny brass, all polished up.
-No, these clips are of a basic, unpolished metal, likely made from scraps of steel.
+No, these clips are a basic, unpolished metal, likely made from scraps of steel.
 But they work too.
 Now, so as not to get all philosophical here, let's talk about economics for a moment, and compare outward appearances.
-Look at the difference between Stockholm, Sweden and Athens, Greece, both wonderful places.
-However, one is extremely outward in it's appearance, polished and shinning; whereas the other has seen better days.
-Underneath the surface however, in the north, you find a conservative government, whittling away social programs while rocking their society to complacency in front of flat screen televisions; yet, in the south, you see protests and people coming together.
+Look at the difference between Stockholm, Sweden and Athens, Greece - both wonderful places.
+However, one is extremely outward in its appearance, polished and shining; whereas the other has seen better days.
+Underneath the surface, however, in the North, you find a conservative government, whittling away social programs while rocking their society to complacency in front of flat-screen televisions; yet, in the South, you see protests and people coming together.
 To be Swedish means...what now?
 To be Greek means something more, Greek with a big capital G. Naturally, it's all extremely complex, and I only have my opinion to offer based on what I have witnessed and heard; I'm not 100% informed.
-But I know what I see, hear and feel when I am in both places; and although Greece is "broken" economically, I saw more joy there in one hour than I would see in a week in Stockholm.
+But I know what I see, hear, and feel when I am in both places; and although Greece is "broken" economically, I saw more joy there in one hour than I would see in a week in Stockholm.
 And so, here I offer you these humble paperclips.
 With their beautiful shape, they get the job done.